 Rodney is a husband of 24 years and father of five.
 Along with his family, Rodney has served as a youth leader in various capacities of the church over the years.
 He’s traveled to South Africa and South America with other missionaries to engage and serve youth on many levels.
 His passion for young people is fueled by the things he managed to escape in his own youth while growing up in communities like Garfield Park and Austin.

 Before By The Hand, Rodney was an administrative assistant at Ann and Robert H. Lurie Children’s Hospital of Chicago in the hematology department.
 Rodney is also a professional musician and ordained minister of the gospel.
 Together he’s used his platform and gifts to bring the arts to young people all over Chicago through his personal ministry called Cozy But Kingdom.
 CBK was/is a safe place used to give youth an opportunity to discover and develop their gifts and identity.
 It was CBK that ultimately introduced Rodney to new opportunities at BTH and he hasn’t looked back.

 Site Director, By The Hand—Englewood

 “I want to work with By The Hand because of its holistic approach working with students.
-I want to help make The Solution possible by creating a space that is spiritually, physically and emotionally safe.”
+I want to help our kids fuel their own Power of One by creating a space that is spiritually, physically and emotionally safe.”

 Director of Partnerships and Development

-“I am so passionate about supporting our children in being The Solution in their communities and the leaders in remedying centuries of injustice through the transformational love of Jesus.”
+“I am so passionate about supporting our children in living out their Power of One in their communities.
+I want to encourage them to become leaders as they help remedy centuries of injustice through the transformational love of Jesus.”